dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## General Settings

 The following settings can be applied to nearly all usage scenarios to improve the barcode reading accuracy.
-They might sacrifice a bit of **Speed** but hardly influence the **Read Rate**.
+They might sacrifice a bit of speed but hardly influence the read rate.

 ### Result Confidence Filter

 The confidence attribute of the barcode results is determined by the reliability of that result.
 Users can set the `minResultConfidence` to make a filter on the barcode results by the confidence value.
 For Dynamsoft Barcode Reader v8.8 or higher version, the default value of the confidence is 30, which can filter the majority of misreading barcode results.
-A higher `minResultConfidence` setting will definitely improve the accuracy of the barcode results but reduce the **Read Rate** and **Speed** at the same time.
-Therefore, please set the `minResultConfidence` according to your actual usage scenario to balance the accuracy and **Speed**.
+A higher `minResultConfidence` setting will definitely improve the accuracy of the barcode results but reduce the read rate and speed at the same time.
+Therefore, please set the `minResultConfidence` according to your actual usage scenario to balance the accuracy and speed.

 **Related API(s)/Parameter(s)**